 The State Council shall fix at the Annual Meeting an annual stipend as an allowance for travel and necessary expenses incurred by the State Officers in the conduct of their respective offices.

+Section 38.
 STATE COUNCIL COMMITTEES AND DISTRICT DEPUTIES.

 The necessary expenses incurred by state committees, whether appointed by the State Council of State Deputy, and district deputies shall, unless otherwise provided for, be payable from the funds of the State Council subject to the approval of the State Deputy.